 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Dubious and/or irrelevant emails should not be read and any attachments (or links) present in them - must never be opened.
-When an infectious file is opened - it initiates the download/installation of malware.
-It is recommended to only use official and verified download sources.
-Furthermore, programs should be activated and updated using functions/tools provided by legitimate developers, as opposed to high-risk illegal activation tools ("cracks") and/or third party updaters.
-To ensure device and user safety, it is important to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+Dubious and/or irrelevant emails should not be read, and any attachments or links present in them must never be opened.
+When an infectious file is opened, it initiates download/installation of malware.
+Use only official and verified download sources.
+Furthermore, programs should be activated and updated using functions/tools provided by legitimate developers, as opposed to high-risk illegal activation tools ("cracks") or third party updaters.
+To ensure device and user safety, have a reputable anti-virus/anti-spyware suite installed and kept up to date.
 This software should be used for regular system scans and to remove detected threats/issues.
-If your computer is already infected with Iwanttits, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+If your computer is already infected with Iwanttits, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 Text presented the pop-up window initially displayed by Iwanttits ransomware: